andersjanmyr/docker-clean-host/README.md

 Removes old images and containers from the host.

-The container accepts an `INTERVAL` environment variable with the number of seconds to sleep before iterating.
+The container accepts an `INTERVAL` environment variable with the number of seconds to sleep before recurring.

 ## Run